If you don't find the answer below,

 Your order will leave our Swedish warehouse within the next 24 hours (Monday-Friday).
-After that, it all depends on where you live in the world.
-But it usually takes 1-5 working days.
+After that, it all depends on where you are in the world.
+But it usually takes 3-7 working days.
 By the way!
-Did you know that you can track your order by using the parcel ID that you received via an email from us?
+Did you know that you can track your order by using the parcel ID you received via an email from us?
 If you do not find the email, check your spam.

 ★ To which countries do you send?

-We sell to Sweden and all countries within the EU that use the euro as their currency.
+We sell to all European countries..
 But keep your eyes open as we will be able to send to even more countries very soon.
-We also have several retailers, both online and physical stores, around the world selling our products.
+We also have several retailers, both online and physical stores, worldwide selling our products.

 ★ What does the shipping cost?

-We have free shipping on all orders over 49 euros.
-Otherwise, we have a 5 euros shipping fee.
+We offer free shipping on all orders over 99 EUR.
+Otherwise, the shipping fee is 6,9 EUR.

 ★ Where is my order?